 One of the many positives of staying in these properties is that the people who run the lodges talk to each other on a daily basis.
 This means that from the start they are gathering small titbits of information about the group and passing it on to the next lodge, making our experience all the more personable and welcoming along the way.

 By the time we arrive at Pumulani, Garth and Roseanne know all the children’s names and of course have been briefed about my daughter’s birthday.
 She couldn’t believe that they knew this and was especially delighted when they gave her a pretty card, handmade by one of the staff, as well as a Malawi bracelet and a beautifully crafted wooden bicycle.
 We spent five wonderful nights at Pumulani.
 Our days were easily filled – lazing on the private beach and swimming in the Lake, heading out in their luxury boat to Cape Maclear, picnicking and snorkelling in the crystal-clear water, wake boarding and kayaking as well as taking the sunset cruise on the dhow.

-Our experience of Malawi was spectacular.
+Our Malawi holiday was spectacular.
 It is an overused and often misused phrase but for my family it was honestly a trip of a lifetime.
 The people we met along the way, the animals and the places we saw as well as these unique lodges all played their part to make such wonderful and lasting memories for us all.